vanvalenlab/kiosk-console/README.md

 1. Once the Kiosk has started, select the configuration option for your chosen cloud provider, either Amazon or Google, and fill out the configuration values as needed. ( If using Google, follow the link provided during the configuration process in a web browser.)
 Once the Kiosk has been configured for a cloud provider, the word `(active)` will appear next to that cloud provider's configuration option in the Kiosk menu.
 2. With the Kiosk configured for the appropriate cloud provider, select the `Create` option from the Kiosk's main menu to create the cluster on the chosen cloud provider.
 This may take up to 10 minutes.
 Cluster creation is done when you see `Cluster Created` followed by `---COMPLETE---` printed to the terminal.
 If you see `---COMPLETE---` with some error text immediately preceding it, cluster creation failed.
 3. Find the cluster's web address by choosing the `View` option form the Kiosk's main menu.
-(Depending on your chosne cloud provider and the cloud provider's settings, your cluster's address might be either a raw IP address, e.g., "123.456.789.012", or a URL, e.g., "deepcellkiosk.cloudprovider.com".
+(Depending on your chosen cloud provider and the cloud provider's settings, your cluster's address might be either a raw IP address, e.g., "123.456.789.012", or a URL, e.g., "deepcellkiosk.cloudprovider.com".
 4. Go to the cluster address in your web browser to find the Deepcell frontpage.
-5. Enjoy!

 ## Kiosk shutdown